 Most boat tours depart to Channel Islands from Ventura Harbor where the Channel Island National Park is also located.
 But don’t confuse Ventura with Santa Barbara as they are two separate cities, and it will take you between 30 and 40 minutes to get from Santa Barbara to Ventura via Highway 101.

 When I visited Channel Island National Park, I used the operator called Island Packers tour company which is located right next to the harbor.
-You can look at their schedule and boat tours to all of the islands within Channel Island National Park.
+You can look at their schedule online and boat tours to all of the islands within Channel Island National Park.

 Another option is to book a private tour of Channel Islands.
 While sailing on an individual yacht through the Pacific is no doubt a cool experience, it comes with a hefty price tag.